MALDIVES TUNA

 Maldives does not allow industrial fishing vessels within its waters, and restricts tuna fishing to artisanal boats (dhonis) owned by the island communities.
 All fishers in Maldives receive a share of the take from each trip, averaging 60-80% of export value - the highest anywhere in the world.

-Key Customers
+Our Customers

 Infrastructure